 Born in Vancouver, Julian first became interested in film production while working towards a BA at the University of British Columbia. “(I) took film electives and thought, ‘Oh, these are a lot more fun than the other classes I’m taking.’
 He immediately gravitated toward the editing room, feeling it was “so much more fun and rewarding than being on set”.
 After cutting his teeth editing friends and colleagues’ short films, Julian eased his way to the industry.
 Early credits include Barbie: Fairytopia (2005) and Carl Bessai’s drama Unnatural and Accidental (2006) – for which Julian snagged a Leo Award.
 Soon after, he was recommended by Unnatural and Accidental composer Clinton Shorter to filmmaker Neil Blomkamp for his $35 million sci-fi thriller District 9.
 Cutting what would become an Academy Award Best Picture nominated film was a life and career changing experience.
 Julian was subsequently nominated for Academy, BAFTA, and ACE Eddie Awards in addition to winning a Satellite Award, and an Online Film Critics Society Award for Best Editing for his work on District 9 (2009).
 Now considered a Hollywood A list film-editor, Julian went on to edit Elysium (2013), Chappie (2015), and Deadpool (2016).

-His editing experience began after travelling to war torn El Salvador in 1987, while working on his B.A. at Simon Fraser University, to make a documentary about the student democracy movement.
-In 1999 his international debut was at the Sundance Film Festival where a film he edited and co-created was nominated for the Grand Jury Prize in Documentary.
+Kelly’s love of editing began after traveling to war torn El Salvador in 1987 to make a documentary about the student democracy movement, while working on his B.A. at Simon Fraser University, In 1997 he moved to Toronto to immerse himself in that city’s film and television community, and where he would call home for ten years.
+Shortly after his arrival, he made his debut on the international stage at the Sundance Film Festival where a film he edited and co-created, The Annabel Chong Story, was nominated for the Grand Jury Prize in Documentary.

 Lisa Binkley began her career in post-production after studying theatre and film production at U.B.C.
 She graduated from the Media Resources Program at Capilano University.
 Since then she has worked on various feature films, MOWs and television series.
 Her work was recognized when she received a Gemini Award (CSA) for her editing of the mini-series, “Human Cargo”.
 This Canadian/South African co-production was directed by Brad Turner (“Homeland” & “24”) and it received 17 Gemini Nominations and also won a Peabody Award.